GenericMappingTools/pygmt/doc/maintenance.md

     modified, or deleted.
 A GitHub comment will be published that contains a summary table of the images that have changed along with a visual report.

-11. `release-baseline-images.yml` (Upload the archive of baseline images as a release asset)
+11. `release-baseline-images.yml` (Upload the ZIP archive of baseline images as a release asset)

 	This workflow is run to upload the ZIP archive of baseline images as a release asset when a release is published.